 File last updated: 8/27/15

-Joel Kilty is associate professor of mathematics.
+Joel Kilty is Elizabeth Molloy Dowling Associate Professors of Mathematics.
 He joined Centre’s faculty in 2009.

 His research interests include boundary value problems on non-smooth domains, harmonic analysis, Navier-Stokes equations, and numerical partial differential equations.